Tirth27/Skin-Cancer-Classification-using-Deep-Learning/README.md

 The web GUI consists of five main pages, of which four of them are used to explain the benefit of using the tool and way to reduce the death caused by skin cancer.
 The inference page named **"Our Solution"** is where the inference is performed using ensemble methodology.

 The main page introduces the user to the approach we have chosen to scale across the domain where we merge the deep learning technology with the health care sector.
-Also, the main pages have four main sections (Figure 10, 11, 12 and 13).
+Also, the main pages have four main sections.
 We have added button on the navigation bar for user convenience, which takes the user to the specified section.

 # Figure 10 Main page (Section one)